julien-poivret/SSH_basic/README.md

 $ sudo systemctl start ssh
 $ ip addr
 ```
-and note the ssh server ip for wlan0... that your ipserver
+and note the ssh server ip for wlan0... that your ip server

 * on your client side:
 ```